jeremysb1/coffeeapp/README.md

 ## Why Use Next.js

-- Static Site Generation
+- Static Site Generation (SSG)

  This means the page HTML is generated at build time.
 That means in production, the page HTML is generated when you run next build .
 This HTML will then be reused on each request.
-It can be cached by a CDN.
+It's cached by a CDN.

+- Incremental Static Regeneration (ISR)

+Next.js allows you to create or update static pages after you’ve built your site.
+Incremental Static Regeneration (ISR) enables you to use static-generation on a per-page basis, without needing to rebuild the entire site.
+With ISR, you can retain the benefits of static while scaling to millions of pages.

-- Server Side Rendering
+- Server Side Rendering (SSR)

 The HTML is generated on each request.